-16.3 Roles and Responsibilities of CEO
+18.3 Roles and Responsibilities of CEO

-The Chief Executive Officer of the Bank shall be responsible to review on quarterly basis as to whether or not the provisions of Anti-Money Laundering act, and rules, directive, order or policy formulated under such are complied with and submit a report to FIU completing the review of the same in three months from the end of fiscal year.
-Further, a brief summary relating to this shall also be disclosed in the annual report of the Bank.

-The Chief Executive Officer will be responsible for reviewing and approving the controlling, monitoring and reporting procedures formulated for the effective implementation of this Policy on KYC and AML/CFT.
+The Chief Executive Officer of the Bank shall be responsible to review whether or not the provisions of Anti-Money Laundering act, and rules, directive, order or policy formulated under such are complied with.
+Further, the Chief Executive Officer will be responsible for reviewing and approving the controlling, monitoring and reporting procedures formulated for the effective implementation of this Policy on KYC and AML/CFT.

-17 Review and Amendments of the Policy
+19 Review and Amendments of the Policy